Kentucky Association of Counties

 KACo Presidential Scholarship

-The KACo Presidential Scholarship is presented to a selected student from the home county of the current president of KACo.
-This year's president is Warren County Attorney Amy Milliken (pictured below with this year's recipients).
+The KACo Presidential Scholarship is presented to a selected student or students from the home county of the current president of KACo, Harlan County Judge/Executive Dan Mosley.

-Applicants must have a GPA of 3.0 or higher and must permanently reside in Warren County.
-The recipients must attend an in-state college or university or a two-year technical college in the fall following graduation.
+Applicants must have a GPA of 3.0 or higher and must permanently reside and attend school in Harlan County.
+They must attend an in-state college or university or a two-year technical college in the fall following graduation.

 A scholarship committee composed of KACo board members chooses the recipient or recipients each year.
 The current president and any board member from the same county are not eligible to serve on the committee.

-The 2024 Presidential Scholarship is set to be presented in Scott County.
+The 2026 Presidential Scholarship is set to be presented in Union County.

 Contact Susan Riddell at susan.riddell@kaco.org with any questions.